-- (b) Make every effort to avoid overheating the brakes by using the brakes judiciously according to the length of the runway. - (c) The maximum brake-on speeds given in the ODM apply to the use of brakes in emergency only, as, if the brakes are applied at these speeds, they may be severely damaged.
+(b) Make every effort to avoid overheating the brakes, by using the brakes judiciously according to the length of the runway.

+(c) The maximum brake-on speeds given in the ODM apply to the use of brakes in emergency only, as, if the brakes are applied at these speeds, they may be severely damaged.
 If the brakes are applied at higher speeds, they will overheat and fail before the aircraft is brought to rest.
-If heavy braking has been used, subsequent taxying should be reduced to a minimum; if possible, the aircraft should be parked for up to 30 minutes to allow the brakes time to cool down. - (d) If, when the aircraft has stopped after landing, the brakes are observed to be smoking or on fire, do not shut the HP cocks until fire appliances are available; this is a precaution to prevent dumped fuel igniting beneath the aircraft.
-If fire appliances are not readily available, the engines may be shut down by switching off the appropriate LP cocks and pumps, leaving the HP cocks open, but if this method is used it must be reported, so that the fuel system may be primed before the next start.
+If heavy braking is used, subsequent taxying should be reduced to a minimum; if possible, the aircraft should be parked long enough to allow the brakes to cool down.

+(d) If, after landing, the brakes are observed to be smoking or on fire, the HP cocks should not be closed until fire appliances are available because dumped fuel may ignite beneath the aircraft.
+If fire appliances are not readily available, the engines should be stopped by switching off all LP cocks and pumps; stopping the engines by this method must be reported, so that the fuel system can be primed before the next start.